MrYsLab/pymata4/docs/polling.md

 ### Digital Input
 For digital input pins, all the pins are polled with *each* iteration of the sketch *loop*, with no delays.
-If the state of a pin has changed since the last loop iteration, Firmata creates a notification message and transmits the messaage over the serial link to pymata4.
+If the state of a pin has changed since the last loop iteration, Firmata creates a notification message and transmits the message over the serial link to pymata4.

 ### Analog Input
-For analog input pins, each pin is polled and its current value is reported, regardless of whether its value has changed since the last iteration or not.
+For analog input pins, each pin is polled, and its current value is reported, regardless of change.
 All analog input pins are nominally polled every 19 milliseconds.

 ### I2C Input

-Typically an application polls
+Unlike digital and analog inputs, most I2C devices report values only when a read request is issued to the i2c device.
+For these i2c devices, a read request results in a single reply.

 Some i2c devices may be placed in a continuous read mode.
-In this mode the i2c sends update notifications to the Firmata sketch periodically without additional commands from Firmata.
+In this mode, the i2c device automatically sends update notifications, usually as quickly as possible.
+When in continuous i2c mode, the Firmata *loop* retrieves cached responses at a nominal polling rate of 19 milliseconds.
-If you are using i2c devices that support a continuous read mode, the Firmata *loop* polls each device.
-It then reports the current value of each device, regardless of change.
-The polling rate is nominally every 19 milliseconds for all i2c devices configured for continuous read.

 ### Sonar (HC-SR04) Input
 FirmataExpress supports HC-SR04 type distance sensors.
 The Firmata *loop* polls each device and reports its current value regardless of change.
 The polling rate is nominally every 40 milliseconds for HC-SR04 type devices.

-# Using Pymata4 To Access Input Data
+## Using Pymata4 To Access Input Data

-## *Polling* For Input Data Changes
+### *Polling* For Input Data Changes
 As pymata4 receives input data notifications, it caches the data in internal data structures.
-These structures retain the value reported as well as a time of occurrence time-stamp.
+These data structures retain the value reported as well as the time of occurrence.
 The application may query or poll these data structures to obtain the latest data updates for a given pin.